University Costs Holy Crap!

 - There are a lot of Universities in Ontario, 21 were at this open house, and this does not include the community colleges.

-- University of Western Ontario “Pitch Kid” was the best of the night, he was quick on his feet, polite, but funny and really hit the high points for the kids and the parents.
+- University of Western Ontario “Pitch Kid” was the best of the night, he was quick on his feet, polite, funny and really hit the high points for the kids and the parents.
 This kid should go into sales, or should get a bonus for the job he is doing.
 Most of the other presenters were very bland and you could tell reading from a script.

-- This is going to be EXPENSIVE, but the Universities are not trying to hide this fact they all mention the price of an education along with their minimum mark requirements, so it is useful for the parents to hear the actual numbers!
+- This is going to be EXPENSIVE, but the Universities are not trying to hide this fact they all mention the price of an education along with their lowest mark requirements, so it is useful for the parents to hear the actual numbers!

 How expensive you might ask, well let’s go to my old Alma Mater and have them tell us how much a year at the University of Waterloo might be (Read Here for actual Waterloo Web Site):